-If you have answered yes, please give details of the company with which you have a maintenance contract:
+If you have answered yes, please give details of the company with which you have a maintenance agreement:

-(iii) When was your maintenance agreement last renewed?
+D. When was your maintenance agreement last renewed?
 (Please provide the month and year).

-8 Energy Performance Certificate
+8. Energy Performance Certificate

 Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-9 Issues that may have affected your property
+9. Issues that may have affected your property